moebiussurfing/ofxBeatClock/README.md

 ## Usage

-Create your poreject with OF ProjectGenerator as usual.
+Create your project with OF ProjectGenerator as usual.

 ```c++